vuejs/vue-test-utils/docs/en/guides/testing-SFCs-with-mocha-webpack.md

 npm run unit
 ```

-Great, the tests are running!
+Woohoo, we got our tests running!

 ### Resources